EE

 Assessment Design

-Comprehensive evaluation using Content Validity Index (CVI) and Behaviorally Anchored Rating Scales (BARS).
+Evaluation systems using Content Validity Index (CVI) and Behaviorally Anchored Rating Scales (BARS) for rigorous teacher evaluation.

 • BARS implementation